CodexThe Proposition

 The Meridian Codex is not a manifesto.
 It is not a political platform.
 It is not a religion requiring faith, nor a movement seeking power.

-It is the framework for sentient life, proposed as the shared foundation for anyone committed to resisting the forces that have broken every complex society in history.
+It is a living framework, proposed as a shared foundation for anyone committed to resisting the forces that have broken every complex society in history.

 What the Codex Proposes